-Soon, Flash ads that were automatically converted to HTML5 format and any remaining Flash ads won't be served.
-This change follows the 2016 announcement that Display Network ads on AdWords will only serve in the HTML5 format.
+Soon, Flash ads that were automatically converted to HTML5 format and any remaining Flash ads will not be served.
+This change follows the 2016 announcement that Display Network ads on Google Ads will only serve in the HTML5 format.

 Follow the below instructions to ensure that your ads will continue to serve.

-If you used Flash in your AdWords campaigns, you’ll need to upgrade to HTML5.
+If you used Flash in your Google Ads campaigns, you’ll need to upgrade to HTML5.
 This article explains how to:

 - Create HTML5 ads with Google tools (available in English only), including Google Web Designer

 Situation 1: You already have Flash ads uploaded to Google Ads

 If you already have Flash ads uploaded to Google Ads, we highly recommend that you create new responsive ads instead.